hlaueriksson/awesome-powertoys-run-plugins/checklist.md

 In other words, the plugin folder name should match:

-1. The name, without spaces, in the `plugin.json` file:
+1. The name in the `plugin.json` file:
    - `"Name": "InputTyper"`
 2. The last part of the assembly name:
    - `Community.PowerToys.Run.Plugin.InputTyper`